-Detox doesn’t have to be painful or rigorous to give great results.
+Detox doesn’t have to be painful or rigorous (think gallbladder and liver flush) to give great results.
 In fact, you can lounge around in the bath sipping iced lemon water and still get rid of toxins and impurities from your body just as well as mainstream weight loss fads and cleanses.
 Sure, it will take longer, but your adrenals and sanity will thank you later.

 Why You Shouldn’t Jump on The Cleanse Bandwagon